turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-enforcement/index.md

 Try downgrading the TLS version on a storage account.
 It won’t stay that way for long!

+AZURE IS STUCK HERE

 <p><img alt="enforcement-happened" src="/images/docs/guardrails/getting-started/getting-started-azure/enable-enforcement/all-ok-or-skipped.png"/></p>

 ## Step 6: Review

-In this guide series you learned the basics of importing GCP accounts into Guardrails, enabling Policy Packs, creating exceptions and notifications, and even more mischief.
+In this guide series you learned the basics of importing Azure subscriptions into Guardrails, enabling Policy Packs, creating exceptions and notifications, and even more mischief.

 ## Next Steps